kxcrl/ravensaga/docs/terminology.md

 - A roll with advantage.
 Whatever is being rolled, roll it twice and take the better of the two numbers.
 - A roll with disadvantage.
 Whatever is being rolled, roll it twice and take the worse of the two numbers.

+**Skill Check**: A roll of 1d6.
+A value equal to or less than the skill is considered a success.

+**Untrained Skill Check**: If a character has more than 10 in a skill's primary attribute, they may attempt it untrained and succeed on a 1.
+The results of failure are worse than they would be normally.
+For example, a trained climber may be unable to proceed, an untrained climber would fall.

+**Attributes**: Some of the innate qualities of a character as a result of the life they lived before adventuring.
+How Accurate, Cunning, Discrete, Persuasive, Quick, Resolute, Strong, and Vigilant they are.
+Expressed as a range from 3 to 18.

 **Attribute Modifier**: How far an attribute is above or below 10.
 For example, a Character with a Strong value of 15 would have a Strength Modifier of 5.
 Alternatively, with a value of 7 they would have a modifier of -3.

+**Attribute Check**: In situations where characters directly oppose other characters, an attribute check may be used to settle disputes by rolling equal to or under the attribute minus the opposed modifier.
+For example, a very friendly and good natured character may attempt to convince a frightened person on the other side of a door to let them in a room.
+The character's Persuasive score of 15 minus the fairly stubborn person's Resolute modifier of 3 means that if the character rolls a 12 or less, they succeed and the frightened person unbars the door.

 **Success by X**: How far the result of a roll is below a target number.
 For example, if a skill is level 4, rolling a 1 would be success by 3.